socialized-media/exemplar/README.md

 # socialized media

-A spefication, example, and demo for the syndication and publishing of social media, articles, and other internet artifacts.
+A specification, example, and demo for the syndication and publishing of social media, articles, and other internet artifacts.
 This specification intends to enable users to own and control their data while facilitating its subscription and aggregation.